In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

-The expression of contempt results from a negative judgement that has already taken place.
+The expression of contempt results from a negative judgment that has already taken place.
 Contempt is a form of psychological distancing or non-identification with the other person, which hinders interpersonal understanding and empathy.

 So, you could view anger as a natural response to environmental threats.
-In its essential evolutionary function, it keeps us from being mistreated, injured or even killed.
-For the experience of anger, it does not matter, whether the thread is real or imagined.
+In its essential evolutionary function, it keeps us from being mistreated, injured, or even killed.
+For the experience of anger, it does not matter, whether the threat is real or imagined.
 It helps us to mobilize energy resources in order to fight it.

 In the expression of anger, the eyebrows are pulled down, and the eyes bulge, while the lower eyelid moves upwards (picture 9).